TuskAW/3d-guided-genai-rtx/README.md

 Re-run the workflow.

 # Troubleshooting
+**Problem:**  NIMSetup.exe continuously requests that you restart to continue the setup process.
+**Solution:** Changing the Windows display language to English will fix this issue.
+This is a bug and will be fixed in an upcoming patch.
+**Problem:**  The ComfyUI workflow times out on the first run, giving this error: {'type': 'TimeoutError', 'message': 'NIM Server did not start within the specified timeout.'}
+**Solution:** If the time to execute a prompt, including NIM setup, takes longer than 30 mins (1800 secs), the NIM node times out so it doesn't wait indefinitely.
+The only time this should happen is during first run, when it needs to download all the NIM models.
+If this happens, simply run again - it should no longer time out since it no longer needs to do all the first time run steps again.
 **Problem:**  When running Setup.bat you receive an error "tar: LZMA codec is unsupported" "tar: Error exit delayed from previous errors."
 **Solution:** Manually extract the *ComfyUI_windows_portable_nvidia.7z* file using 7-zip.
 If necessary install 7-zip using `winget install 7-zip` Then issue the following command from a command prompt at the location containing *setup.bat*  `"C:\Program Files\7-Zip\7z x ComfyUI_windows_portable_nvidia.7z`  Once the files have successfully extracted, re-run Setup.bat and choose the option to resume the installation.